status-im/nimbus-eth2/docs/the_nimbus_book/src/distribution_internals.md

 ## Docker images for end users

-This is also configured in `.github/workflows/release.yml` (exclusively for the `build-amd64` job):  we unpack the distribution tarball and copy its content into a third type of Docker image - this one meant for end users and defined by `docker/dist/binaries/Dockerfile.amd64`.
+Configured in `.github/workflows/release.yml` (exclusively for the `build-amd64` job):  we unpack the distribution tarball and copy its content into a third type of Docker image - this one meant for end users and defined by `docker/dist/binaries/Dockerfile.amd64`.

 We then publish that to [Docker Hub](https://hub.docker.com/r/statusim/nimbus-eth2).